advance100/doc_webpack/hot-module-replacement.md

 #### ... external module with not handleable side effects

 In the nearest parent you decline the dependency.
 This makes your application throw on update.
-But as it's an external module, an update is very rar.
+But as it's an external module, an update is very rare.